Application of optical squeezing to microresonator based optical sensors: Introduction

 It is well known that the sensitivity of optical phase measurements is limited by quantum effects and specifically by the shot noise limit (SNL) \cite{caves1981quantum}.
 In order to overcome this limit, non-classical states of the probe light, such as squeezed states, have to be used \cite{caves1981quantum, balybin2023improving}.
-This approach promises the way to keep the field strengths well below a photodamage threshold while maintaining the required sensitivity and measurement speed \cite{casacio2021quantum, zossimova2024whispering, butt2025beyond}.
+This approach promises the way to keep the field strengths well below a photodamage threshold of a phase shifting sample while maintaining the required sensitivity and measurement speed \cite{casacio2021quantum, zossimova2024whispering, butt2025beyond}.

 Unfortunately, the gain provided by the squeezed light is sensitive to the optical losses, in particular, to the photodetection inefficiency.
 This problem can be alleviated by using an additional anti-squeezing (parametric amplification) of the output beam, as it was proposed in Ref.\,\cite{caves1981quantum} and demonstrated experimentally in Ref.\,\cite{frascella2021overcoming}.
 Note that the anti-squeezer should be placed {\rm before} the loss source.
-Therefore, in order to mitigate the losses created by the coupling of the microresonators with the output path (which is one of the most important sources of losses in the microresonators), the intracavity parametric excitation \cite{peano2015intracavity, korobko2023mitigating} should be used.
+Therefore, in order to mitigate the losses created by the coupling of the microresonators with the output path (an important source of losses in the microresonators), parametric intracavity excitation \cite{peano2015intracavity, korobko2023mitigating} should be used.
+It can be implemented by means of three- or four-wave mixing processes.
+In the first case, the quadratic nonlinearity is required, and in the second case, the cubic one; in both cases, the net result is the same.
+In this work, we consider (i) input mode in a squeezed state to improve the sensitivity and (ii) intracavity squeezing to reduce external noise and impact of negative nonlinear effects.

-In the context of QND measurements, this concept was discussed in Ref.\,\cite{salykina2025intracavity}.
-In particular, it was shown in that paper that the parametric excitation of the probe mode allows to cancel the undesirable self-phase modulation (SPM) effect of the probe beam, which arises in presence of the Kerr nonlinearity and affects the sensitivity of the system \cite{Drummondquantum1994}.

-In this paper, we generalize the approach proposed in Ref.\,\cite{salykina2025intracavity} to the case of a sensor of small variations of eigen frequency of the probe optical mode of the resonator, imposed by some external agent, see Fig.\ref{sensor}.